P U R E

 Freya slammed her palms over her ears, screwing her eyes shut as she yelped.
 How people could even get those words out of their mouths, she would never know.
 She felt dirty just listening to them.

-The boy ignored his scolding, instead focusing his attention on the small girl beside him.
+The boy ignored his scolding, choosing to instead focus his attention on the small girl beside him.
 Freya had hit the sides of her face quite hard, and she was now feeling the effects of it.
 Her ears and temples stung and she screwed up her face in pain.

 She rubbed the sore areas, muttering an ‘ow’ as she passed over a particularly bad spot.
 A large hand suddenly wrapped itself around one of her wrists, pulling it from her head as green eyes inspected the red area with a furrowed brow.
 Freya swore she saw a flicker of concern in his dark irises, but it was gone as soon as it had appeared.